KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 variable later, you need to save it away.
 {{< /alert >}}

-In this example, the return value is zero.
-It would be one if the Cancel button had been selected instead of the OK button.
+In this example, the return value is 0.
+It would be 1 if the Cancel button had been selected instead of the OK button.

 {{< alert title="Note" color="info" >}}
-This is different to the convention used by the underlying widgets.
-If you are familiar with the underlying Qt widgets, this might be a bit confusing, however it is important to conform to the standard approach to shell scripting.
+This is different from the convention used by the underlying widgets.
+If you are familiar with Qt widgets, this might be a bit confusing, however it is important to conform to the standard approach to shell scripting.
 {{< /alert >}}